 In the unlikely event that the Bank is liquidated or ceases to trade, the claims of all creditors, except the preferential claims specified in Schedule 7 to the Companies Act 1993, would be unsecured and would rank in priority equally with each other and behind such preferential claims.

 Composition of the Board of directors

-There have been the following changes in the composition of the Bank's board of directors in 2020.
+There have been no changes in the composition of the Bank's board of directors since 31 December 2020.